vccw-team/vccw.cc/index.md

     The directory of the new VCCW based guest machine.

   [--host=<hostname>]
     Hostname of the guest machine.
-Default is `vccw.dev`.
+Default is `vccw.test`.

   [--ip=<ip-address>]
     IP address of the guest machine.
 Default is `192.168.33.10`.